- Home

 Administrative Fellowship Program

-The 18-month curriculum offers system-level learning with projects focused on the health system's strategic initiatives.
+The 18-month program offers system-level learning with projects focused on the health system's strategic initiatives.
 Additionally, you will gain understanding in daily operations during rotations and immersive experiences, with mentoring by our senior leaders.

 Program overview